joachimdb/Taxi/README.md

 * Rationale:

 - log in with your google account
-- add/delete locations
+- add locations
-- add/delete routes between locations
+- add routes between locations
 - request directions for a route

 * Run the following to clone the Taxi project into a local repository: